pritishmishra703/pysilenttask/README.md

    Task example created with PID: 21156
    ```

-   The task will start running in the background, and you'll see its output on the console.
+   The task will start running in the background.

 3. **List Running Tasks:**
    You can list all currently running tasks using the `task-list` command: